 3. you can focus on going for religion.

 Or you’re playing Arabia, and you will get the last prophet for doing absolutely nothing.

 These two abilities are suitable for non-faith games.
 Go for religion but not for religious victory because it gives you so much culture and science from each one.
-Whether you go world church or cross culture dialogue, it’s one science or culture for every four population you have.
+Whether you go world church or cross-culture dialogue, it’s one science or culture for every four populations you have.
 If you’re going for a science or culture victory, you will have a larger population than usual.
 If you play Incans or Germans with all the floodplain starts they get, you get to an insane amount of people.
 Add work ethic to your population and with education.
 You will quickly be able to buy all the buildings with faith.
-Get a ton of production from holy site adjacencies and get a larger amount of culture or science, depending on what game type you’re going.
+Get a ton of production from holy site adjacencies and a larger amount of culture or science, depending on what game type you’re going.
 But this is a very effective tactic.

 Tip 2: Defend against any invasion

 The best way to defend your empire from early aggression is three archers and two warriors in one city defense.
 That is the best way to be defensive while being cost-effective as well.
 A lot of the time, the AI will have a much stronger military than you.
 But the AI won’t realize that you’re not a computer.
 You keep your warriors fortified in rough terrain.
 Three archers can easily take out a warrior in one turn without considering promotions.
 You get two volleys in one garrison, and just like that, you will be cutting away the enemy’s empire’s army.
 It’s a good strategy for an early-game defensive play, especially against an aggressive Civ.
 The one problem you would potentially have with this strategy is if you’re going against somebody like Cythia, Grand Colombia, Gilgamesh, or somebody with cavalry units.
 The cavalry units could run around and attack your archers.
 The cavalry units will not deal with your zone of control.
 So that’s probably the biggest drawback with this strategy.